trianglesis/I2C-tests/README.md

 # Test I2C

+This project is just a separate logical branch from another project.

+This is clean setup to test new `I2C` driver from `IDF 5.4.1` with few sensors I have.

+I will reuse old examples to send\reveive commands, but with a new I2C driver.

+NEW I2C driver from 5.4+ [version](https://docs.espressif.com/projects/esp-idf/en/v5.4.1/esp32c6/api-reference/peripherals/i2c.html)

+## Info

 This is a separate "branch" from my project [Air_Quality_station](https://github.com/trianglesis/Air_Quality_station/blob/4802c416501cf49720c3299119afd54bb335f894/README.md)

 Where I stuck with `NACK` messages for any interaction with `I2C` device.